jr101dallas/jr101dallas.github.io/index.md

 ## Organization
 See [Breadcrumbs](/breadcrumbs/) if you're just trying to figure out what's supposed to be happening or [Following Breadcrumbs](/business/2021/09/12/following-breadcrumbs.html) if you want to see some blather on "What the heck?
 Breadcrumbs?"

-See [Journey](/breadcrumbs/journey.html) if you like looking back over what it took to get here.

 Or, feel free to rummage around in [Posts](/posts/) for spare change and the like.